 This gluten-free German pancakes recipe makes the easiest puffy oven pancakes you've ever had.
 I love the golden taste and the buttery flavor mixed with syrup and fresh raspberries.

-It's raspberry picking season here and that means Daddy spends lots of time picking raspberries about every other night.
+It's raspberry-picking season here and that means Daddy spends lots of time picking raspberries about every other night.
 Lots of huge containers of yummy, delicious raspberries that we either eat fresh, give away or freeze for smoothies later in the year.

-With all these raspberries around, it got me dreaming about all the delicious possibilities for dinner.
+With all these raspberries around, it got me dreaming about all the delicious possibilities for brunch or dinner.
 I discovered the very delicious combination of real maple syrup * and fresh raspberries.
 One of my favorite things to put raspberries on are German Pancakes.

-In case you haven't heard of German pancakes before, they are a fluffy pancake you bake in the oven and it gets real puffy.
+In case you haven't heard of German pancakes before, they are a fluffy pancake you bake in the oven and it gets really puffy if everything goes as planned.
 They are super yummy with syrup or a good jam.
-You may know them better by the names Dutch baby German pancake or puffy oven pancakes.

 I've made them a few hundred times in my life and it always surprises me when someone says they haven't had them before.
 I mean, my entire extended family eats them all the time so I just figured everyone in America did.
 I guess not.